Super passable technique - straight through the swamp!

 When talking about high-traffic vehicles, a car is imagined slowly crawling along a dirty rut, a snowdrift or a puddle.
 And if at full speed, but in a swamp or on a hillock almost at a right angle, or in frost at -50 ° along one and a half meter drifts ?!
 And there is such a technique, and it was, and many copies are operated today.

-During the Cold War, the United States feared that Soviet atomic bombs would first of all destroy the railways and there would be nothing to transport their missiles.
-And why not build trains on ordinary rather than iron wheels?
+During the Cold War, the US feared that Soviet atomic bombs would destroy the railways first and foremost, and there would be nothing to transport their missiles on.
+So why not build train on regular wheels, not iron ones?
 No sooner said than done!
-On the Mad Mouse channel you will see such cars with trailers instead of wagons ... half a kilometer long!
-But even in the USSR, with its impenetrable thickets and roads, they did not doze off.
+On the Mad Mouse channel you will see such cars with trailers instead of wagons, half a kilometer long!
+But even in the USSR with its impassable thickets and roads they did not sleep.

-The Soviet rotary all-terrain vehicle will go anywhere: right through the forest, breaking trees like a tank, or through the snow.
-And look at the Vityaz diesel all-terrain vehicle in the screen saver picture above: it is up to the very glass in the bolt and - nothing!
-Be sure - it will get out on the shore itself.
-And also help others if needed.
-But the background of these "monsters" jeeps and trucks somehow do not look very good.
-But among them there are real off-road conquerors.
-How do you like, for example, a Mercedes pickup truck with five differentials?
-For him, too, there are no barriers.
-To make sure of the capabilities of the car and the capabilities of other super passable cars - watch the video!
+Soviet rotary cross-country vehicle will go anywhere: right through the forest, breaking trees like a tank, or through the snow.
+And look at the diesel all-terrain vehicle "Vityaz" in the splash screen picture above: it is up to the glass in the bolt and - nothing!
+Rest assured - it will get out on the shore itself.
+And it will also help others, if necessary.
+But in the background of these "monsters" jeeps and trucks Somehow they don't look very good.
+But there are real off-road conquerors among them.
+How do you like, for example, a pickup truck from Mercedes with as many as five differentials?
+There are no obstacles for it either.
+To see the capabilities of the car and the capabilities of other super-cross-country vehicles - watch the video!

 What do you think about high traffic technology?